Letting go bravely with love - a family's story

 From creating a Coles supermarket in his living room during lockdown to a ‘dinner date’ out at a restaurant, Jason carefully takes the viewer into the heart of his family as they traverse Oma’s experience living with dementia, through laughter, tears, and most importantly, through love.
 Despite her diagnosis of Alzheimer’s and Vascular Dementia, Jason and his family continue to build their relationship with Oma, providing her with both routine and security, so important to those living with dementia.

-We are delighted to welcome Jason as a plenary speaker at the International Dementia Conference: Brave New World in September.
-Sharing the story behind the film, Jason’s talk, Letting go bravely with love, will explore the value of relationship-based care and, no doubt, bring laughter, smiles and perhaps a few tears - just as his film has done.
+We were delighted to welcome Jason as a plenary speaker at the 2022 International Dementia Conference: Brave New World.
+Sharing the story behind the film, Jason’s talk, Letting go bravely with love, explored the value of relationship-based care and brought laughter, smiles and a few tears - just as his film did.
+Jason also ran an intimate masterclass centred on building meaningful relationships with people, with and without dementia, through creative storytelling.